Best Resume Formats: A Guide for 2023

 Cons

-- It can be lengthy and redundant.
+- It can be cluttered and hard to read.

 - Can negatively emphasize work gaps.